jerpowel321/Skylight/README.md

 As long as the final product meets the criteria outlined above, this is your sandbox to code however you like!

 ### Potential Gotchas
 I did encounter one issue with Glitch while building this.
 It seems that sometimes their webpack watch process gets killed.
-So if you're making changes and they're not being reflected, even when you hit the refresh button, try editing the `throttle` number in `watch.json`.
+So if you're making changes to the code and they're not being reflected in the Show panel, even when you hit the refresh button, try editing the `throttle` number in `watch.json`.